Wrestling with the Angels, Israel

 Building Community in Anticipation of Redemption

-Exploration of story and synagogues of Tsfat
+Exploration of story and explore the alleys and synagogues of Tsfat

 Lunch at leisure